 This scholarship was made possible by Dr. Ernella S. Hunziker, UW-W professor in Art and Education from 1963 to 1990.
-UW-W full-time students (12 credits or more) scholarships are up to $3,000 per academic year, payable over two semesters.
-UW-W part-time students (6-11.5 credits) scholarship awards are up to $1,500 per academic year, payable over two semesters.
-Payment of the grant will be made directly to UW-Whitewater, not the recipient, to be applied toward payment of tuition.
+UW-W full-time students' (12 credits or more) scholarships are up to $3,000 per academic year, payable over two semesters.
+UW-W half-time students' (6-11.5 credits) scholarship awards are $1,500 per academic year, payable over two semesters.
+Payment of the scholarship will be made directly to UW-Whitewater, not the recipient, to be applied toward payment of tuition.

 In 1993, a scholarship fund was established and named to honor Denise Bertucci, an outstanding Jaycee who died in 1992 after a courageous battle with cancer.
 The Denise Bertucci Memorial Scholarship are scholarship(s) meant for the nontraditional students - those returning to school after a break in their formal education.
 The Bertucci Scholarship fund is at $1,000.00, and the Scholarship Committee will review all applications received and award the funds accordingly.

 The Talbots Charitable Foundation is proud to present a scholarship program for women looking to return to college later in life.
 This program is for the 2018 academic year and includes one $30,000 Nancy Talbot Scholarship Award, and 30 $5,000 awards.
 Applications are available beginning in November of 2017.
 The deadline for applications is in January 2020 or when the first 1,000 applications are received, whichever is earlier.